CPEN321APKGenerators/CPEN321Project/documentation/M3_Requirements_and_Design.md

     Journal Entries stored on the db are analyzed the text and a sentiment score is generated.

     - **Detailed Flow for Each Independent Scenario**:
-    1. **Compute Sentiment Score (Backend)**
-        - **Description**: Sentiment Analysis and Generate Score.
-        - **Primary actor(s)**: ML Model or API (depending on complexity)
-        - **Main success scenario**:
-        1. When a user creates or edits a journal entry, the system automatically analyzes the sentiment of the text.
-        2. The sentiment score is stored in the database alongside the journal entry.

-        - **Failure scenario(s)**:
-        -1a.
-User submits an entry, but the sentiment analysis process fails.
-            -1a1.
-The system logs the issue and retries the analysis.

-        - 2a.
-Sentiment score is generated but not stored in the database -2a1.
-The system attempts to resave the data -2a2.
-If resaving fails, an error message is displayed.

-    2. **Display Sentiment Trends in Analytics**
+    1. **Display Sentiment Trends in Analytics**
         - **Description**: Display an overview of the user’s mood over a period of time.
         - **Primary actor(s)**: User, Paid User
         - **Main success scenario**:
+        1. The user clicks on the **Analytics** button.
+        2. A new screen or view appears with two buttons: one for **Activity** and one for **Emotion**.
+        3. The user clicks on the **Activity** button.
+        4. A **multi-selection pop-up** is displayed with various activities for the user to choose from (e.g., "Sleep," "Exercise").
+        5. The user selects the activities they want to include in the chart.
+        6. The user clicks **Apply** to confirm the selection.
+        7. The chart is updated to display the selected activities.
-        1. The user clicks on the Analytics button on top of the calander.
+        8. Alternatively, the user can follow the same steps for emotions by clicking on the **Emotion** button instead of the **Activity** button.
-        2. visual graphs of sentiment trends over a period of time is then displayed.
-        3. User is able to chose Monthly/weekly, Pie Chart, Frequently used words in entries, etc..

         - **Failure scenario(s)**:
-        - 1a.
-User clicks Analytics, but sentiment data retrieval fails
+        - 1a. **User clicks Analytics**, but sentiment data retrieval fails.
             - 1a1.
 The system retries fetching data.
             - 1a2.
 If unsuccessful, an error message is displayed.

-        - 2a.
-User attempts to view a chart, but does not render
+        - 2a. **User attempts to view a chart**, but it does not render.
             - 2a1.
 The system refreshes the UI and attempts to reload the chart.

-        - 3a.
-User does not have enough journal entries for meaningful analysis.
+        - 3a. **User does not have enough journal entries** for meaningful analysis.
             - 3a1.
 A message informs the user that more entries are needed.
             - 3a2.
 The system suggests journaling more frequently.

 3. **Manage Profile**
     - **Overview**: